ngeelani48/hello-react-front-end/README.md

 ### Tech Stack <a name="tech-stack"></a>

-> [Ruby on Rails](https://guides.rubyonrails.org/) (simplify as Rails) is a server-side web application framework written in Ruby under the MIT License.
-Rails is a model–view–controller (MVC) framework, providing default structures for a database, a web service, and web pages.
-It encourages and facilitates the use of web standards such as JSON or XML for data transfer and HTML, CSS and JavaScript for user interfacing.
+> [Ruby on Rails](https://guides.rubyonrails.org/) (simplified as Rails) is a server-side web application framework written in Ruby under the MIT License.
+Rails is a model–view–controller (MVC) framework, provides default structures for a database, a web service, and web pages.
+It encourages and facilitates the use of web standards such as JSON or XML for data transfer and HTML, CSS, and JavaScript for user interfacing.

 <details>
   <summary>Server</summary>